Art for the Soul Gallery

 Two friends, Stella Butler and Rosemary Tracy Woods, both passionate art advocates, decided to open a gallery at the site of the former Classical High School.
 The fabulously refurbished residential condominium served as the original home for Art for the Soul Gallery.
 A second gallery location was opened in downtown Springfield at Tower Square in late 2015.

-From these two locations, Rosemary Tracy Woods, Executive Director, and Billy Myers, Artistic Director and Chief Curator, have brought some of this country’s most renowned artists of color to the attention of Springfield’s art loving community.
+From these two locations, Rosemary Tracy Woods, Executive Director, and William "Billy" Myers, Artistic Director and Chief Curator, have brought some of this country’s most renowned artists of color to the attention of Springfield’s art loving community.
 Historically, artists of color and particularly African American artists have been missing from America’s museums and galleries.
 “Among the 18 major US art museums, 85% of the artists are white and 87% are men.”*

 Ms. Woods’ specializes in contemporary African American art and the art of the Harlem Renaissance; recent exhibits at Art for the Soul Gallery include the work of Frank Frazier, Larry “Poncho” Brown, Paul Goodnight, Dane Tilghman, and Richard Roy.